wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 ### Pre-Session Notes:

 ##### Questionnaire
-Send at the start of the session so players have time to fill it out while I talk.
+Send out at the start of the session (or even before the session) so players have time to fill it out while I talk.
 Then review the results during the break.

 ##### New 2024 Rules
 Lots of various changes, mostly balance-related.
 Review anything you want to use and don't assume it's the same!